kiruthick-699/kiruthick-699/README.md

-### How I Approach a Problem?
+### How I Approach Engineering
--- I usually erase everything and start from scratch. but i can't just do that everywhere.
-So, I'm still trying to figure things out. lol
+- Start from failure cases, not features
+- Prefer simple systems that can evolve
+- Make tradeoffs explicit instead of hiding them